Leans-Unturned/feex_ranks_restored/README.md

 - Mysql
 - Uconomy (Optional)

+### Configuration
+- PointsLoseWhenDie: amount of points the player will lose when die, losing points will not reduce points lower than rank (reducing ranks will cause problems to player receiving the same reward as before)
+- RankGlobalNotify: Globably notify player rank when any player rank up
+- RankLocalNotify: Notify only the player when he rank up
+- RankLoginGlobalNotify: Globably notify the player rank when he logging into server
+- RankLoginLocalNotify: Notify the player rank when he join in the server
+- RankLogoutGlobalNotify: Globably notify the player rank when he disconnect the server
+- Kill...Points: Quantity of points a player will earn for killing
+-

 # Building

 *Windows*: The project uses dotnet 4.8, consider installing into your machine, you need visual studio, simple open the solution file open the Build section and hit the build button (ctrl + shift + b) or you can do into powershell the command dotnet build -c Debug if you have installed dotnet 4.8.